Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Privacy against agnostic inference attack

+where $f(\mathbf{R})$ is a function such that its minimization corresponds to maximizing the overall MSE.
+Here, \(\lambda\) acts as a penalizing factor, imposing a certain level of distortion on the parameters while optimizing.

-We study the PPSs in four different cases: For the cases \textit{i}) $d\geq k$, \textit{ii}) $1<d<k$ we propose a heuristic approach which is based on transforming the passive parameters via orthonormal matrices, whereas in cases \textit{iii}) $d=1$ and \textit{iv}) $k=2, d>1$ we try to approach the general problem where there is no particular assumption on the type of the mapping from passive parameters to the ones given to the active party.
+We study the PPSs in the following four distinct, disjoint cases: \begin{itemize} \item[\textit{i})] For $d \geq k > 2$, we propose a heuristic approach based on transforming the passive parameters via orthonormal matrices. \item[\textit{ii})] For $1 < d < k$, a similar heuristic approach is applied. \item[\textit{iii})] For $d = 1$, we attempt to tackle the general problem without specific assumptions on the mapping from passive parameters to those accessible to the active party. \item[\textit{iv})] For $k = 2$ and $d > 1$, the approach again addresses the general problem without particular mapping assumptions. \end{itemize}

-\subsubsection{\textbf{Case} \pmb{$d\geq k$}}
+\subsubsection{\textbf{Case} \pmb{$d\geq k>2$}}

-In this case, the passive party's parameters $\mathbf{W}_\textnormal{pas}$ are transformed as where $\mathbf{R}$ is assumed to be an orthonormal matrix, namely $\mathbf{R}^T\mathbf{R} = \mathbf{I}$\footnote{The orthonormality assumption on the transforming matrix $\mathbf{R}$ is to ensure that our algorithm design is analytically tractable, as otherwise, solving the problem at hand is cumbersome.
-This is due to the fact that for two matrices $\mathbf{A}_{k-1\times d}, \mathbf{R}_{d\times d}$, the equality $(\mathbf{AR})^{+} = \mathbf{R}^{-1}\mathbf{A}^{+}$ does not hold in general.
-There are some sufficient conditions for the equality to hold, one of which is the orthonormality of the matrix $\mathbf{R}$ \cite{Aplus}.
-We leave investigating the general case of the transformer matrix $\mathbf{R}$ as an open problem for future research. }.
+In this case, the passive party's parameters $\mathbf{W}_\textnormal{pas}$ are transformed as where $\mathbf{R}$ is assumed to be an orthonormal matrix, namely $\mathbf{R}^T\mathbf{R} = \mathbf{I}$\footnote{The assumption of orthonormality for the transforming matrix $\mathbf{R}$ ensures that our algorithm design remains analytically tractable.
+Without this assumption, solving the given problem becomes cumbersome.
+This complexity arises because, generally, for two matrices $\mathbf{A}_{k-1 \times d}$ and $\mathbf{R}_{d \times d}$, the equality $(\mathbf{AR})^{+} = \mathbf{R}^{-1}\mathbf{A}^{+}$ does not hold.
+There are some sufficient conditions under which this equality is valid, one of which is the orthonormality of $\mathbf{R}$ \cite{Aplus}.
+We leave the investigation of the general case of the transformer matrix $\mathbf{R}$ as an open problem for future research. }.
 Therefore, the function in (\ref{M16}) reads as

 where (\ref{M7}) is due to $\mathbf{R}^T\mathbf{R} = \mathbf{I}$, $\textnormal{Tr}(\mathbf{R}^T\mathbf{W}) = \textnormal{Tr}(\mathbf{RW})$ and $\mathbf{W}\triangleq \mathbf{W}_{\textnormal{pas}}^T\mathbf{W}_{\textnormal{pas}}$.